nitish2675/gtm_developer_takehome-main/README.md

 - Shows a warning if there are more than 50 results ("filter or zoom in to see more")
 - Works on the App Page tab AND on individual Activity record pages (auto-shows nearby activities)

-### Part 5 — Skipped on purpose
+### Part 5 — Skipped (intentional prioritization)

-- The brief says skipping this costs nothing
+- The brief explicitly states: "Skipping it costs nothing — a strong Parts 1–4 is what matters"
+- In a real sprint, this would be a backlog item — not in the current sprint priority
-- Parts 1–4 already prove three different integration patterns
+- Parts 1–4 already demonstrate three distinct integration patterns (OpenCage geocoding, Mistral AI extraction, Leaflet map rendering)
-- I used the time to write better tests and make things solid for the live walkthrough
+- I used the time to harden tests, error handling, and documentation for production readiness

 ---